AppliedMechanics/AMrotor/docs/tutorial.rst

 Basics
 ******

-A very brief tutorial of a Laval-rotor should show the working principle of AMrotor for building a rotordynamic model, followed by examples referring to the available analysis methods.
-To see more complex models check :ref:`Examples`.
+A brief tutorial of a Laval rotor should show the working principle of AMrotor for building a rotordynamic model, followed by examples referring to the available analysis methods.
+More advanced models can be found under :ref:`Examples`.

-To run a simulation with AMrotor, two scripts are necessary:
+To run a simulation with AMrotor, two scripts are required:

-* Configuration-script, contains all the necessary parameters for the subsequent simulation.
-These parameters contain information about the rotor and all additional components.
+* Configuration script, contains parameters with information about the rotor and all additional components.
+These parameters are processed in the subsequent Simulation script.

-* Simulation-script, contains the assembly and the desired analyses applied on the model.
+* Simulation script, contains the composition of the model and the definition of desired analysis methods that are applied to the model.

+.. _Howtobuildamodel?:

 *********************
 How to build a model?
 *********************

-The scope of this tutorial is to build a simple Laval-rotor model with two simple radial bearings and a disc in the center modelled as part of the rotor (no extra disc component).
-The building of the model takes part in both scripts.
+The scope of this tutorial is to build a simple Laval rotor model with two simple radial bearings and a disk in the middle, which is modeled as part of the rotor (no additional disk component).

 Configuration script
 ++++++++++++++++++++++++++

-The following config-script can be copied-and-pasted into an empty matlab script.
-The script must then be saved into the AMrotor path.
-For this tutorial we save the script with the name "Config_Tutorial" in the Simulation(Simulationen)-folder of AMrotor.
-Eventually the folder has to be added to the path.
-The name of the config-script is important, since it's later needed in the simulation-script.
-By running the saved script the config-struct (cnfg) will be build.
+The following Config script can be inserted into an empty Matlab script by copy and paste.
+The script must then be saved in the AMrotor path.
+For this tutorial we save the script under the name "Config_Tutorial" in the Simulation(Simulations)-folder of AMrotor.
+It may be necessary to add the folder explicitly to the path.
+The name of the Configuration script is important, because it will be used later in the Simulation script.

-For this simple example not all components (only rotor and bearings) are necessary, nevertheless it's essential that all components (sensors, pid-controllers, active magnetic bearings, ...) are initialized to prevent errors.
+For this simple example not all components (only rotor and bearings) are necessary, but it is important that all components (sensors, pid controllers, active magnetic bearings, ...) are initialized to avoid errors.

 .. code-block:: matlab
    :linenos: